nahuiHoellmann/antenna-directivity-plotter/README.md

 # antenna-directivity-plotter
-A simple GUI to plot the directivity of an antenna.
-This package is divided in two parts:
+A simple GUI to plot the directivity of an antenna This package is divided in two parts:

  1. antools.py which handles the logic in plotting and extracting data point from an excel